Hawthorn - Crataegus

 Hawthorn or Crataegus, is a large, flowering shrub or small tree that has been used traditionally to treat congestive heart failure (CHF), and other cardiovascular conditions such as high blood pressure, angina, high cholesterol, and hardening of the arteries (plaque).
 It grows in temperate climates worldwide and has several hundred members in its genus.
 The fruit, leaves, and flower all have medicinal uses.
 Hawthorn fruit is also used to make jelly, ketchup, and chutney.

 Hawthorn is well-known as a remedy for cardiovascular problems.
-It is cardioprotective and can help regulate blood pressure and lipid levels.
 The mechanism of action of hawthorn pulp in treating chronic heart failure is thought to be downregulation of caspase resulting in stabilization of apoptosis.
 It simply means that old and dead cells are dismantled while healthy ones are untouched.
-Unstable apoptosis can result in carcinogenesis, autoimmunity, neurodegeneration, and immunodeficiency.
-2
+Unregulated apoptosis can result in carcinogenesis, autoimmunity, neurodegeneration, and immunodeficiency.
+2 Hawthorn is cardioprotective and can help regulate lipid levels.
+It is thought that this is because it stimulates bile, which reduces the formation of cholesterol.
+For more studies check out Google Scholar.

 Disclaimer: These statements have not been evaluated by the FDA and are not intended to diagnose or treat any disease.